 This course follows our general elementary

-student teaching semester.
-It provides an in depth study
+teaching semester.
+It provides an in depth study of theory,

-of theory, research and practice in social studies education,
+research and practice in social studies education, focuses

-the social studies skills of the elementary school students.
+studies skills of the elementary school students.
+In addition

-In addition this course looks at the school environments
+this course looks at the school environments cultural influences

-skills, and attitudes in teacher candidate.
-The class
+and attitudes in teacher candidate.
+The class shall require

-and attitudes in the teacher candidate to encourage
+the teacher candidate to encourage a classroom environment

-and analyze a variety of teaching models and to assess
+a variety of teaching models and to assess their own teaching

 of Social Studies Education in the United States.